List of National Retail Chains Requiring Masks Is Growing

 More than 80% of Target’s 1,800 stores already require customers to wear masks due to local and state regulations.
 Target will hand out masks at entrances to those who need them.

-The announcements come one day after the nation's largest retailer, Walmart, said that it would mandate face shields for all customers starting Monday.
+The announcements come one day after the nation's largest retailer, Walmart, said that it would mandate face masks for all customers starting Monday.

 Starbucks, Best Buy, Kohl’s and Kroger Co. have also announced mandatory masks nationwide in recent days.